Who is responsible for your data?

 - Use and opinions of particular products or brands pertinent to specific project which you have consented to participate in;

-- Sensitive personal information (e.g. disability or health needs) may be required if the scope of a project specifically involves these areas.
+- Sensitive personal information (e.g. ethnicity, political persuasion, disability, health needs) may be required if the scope of a project specifically involves these areas.
 You will be asked for explicit consent it this is required.

 How do we collect information about you?